AI4HealthLab-Liu/DyConPro/README.md

 MATLAB tools for computation, manipulation and processing of single-subject and group dynamic functional connectivity (dfc) tensors and matrices.
 It includes a function for computing a time-varying, instantaneous measure of functional connectivity (function dcp_dcs; see [Tobia et al., 2017](http://onlinelibrary.wiley.com/doi/10.1002/hbm.23821/full)) and numerous other functions to scale, binarize, transform to matrices, and analyze (e.g., neurocognitive network correlations, block GLMs) dfc tensors.

-Recent update and first official release of DCP v1.1 (12/18/2018) now includes two example files to demo how to run some of the more intricate DCP functions.
-ALSO, now includes FC_SNAPSHOT, whic is a crude matlab workspace gui for easy viewing of FC matrices and dFC tensors in 3 viewing modes, (1) time-dependent matrices, (2) time-dependent circle graph, and (3) time-dependent brain rendering.
-Some of these newer functionalities are, of course, a ongoing WIP!
+Recent update and first official release of DCP v1.1 (12/18/2018) now includes many new functions and two example files to demo how to run some of the more intricate DCP functions, such as dcp_stepmoreg for denoising, or dcp_fast_ifc_s2b for whole-brain seed-based phase synchrony.
+Many new functions read and write AFNI-style BRIK/HEAD files, and some will accept nifti-2 files too.

+ALSO - now includes FC_SNAPSHOT, which is a crude matlab workspace gui for easy viewing of FC matrices and dFC tensors in 3 viewing modes, (1) time-dependent matrices, (2) time-dependent circle graph, and (3) time-dependent brain rendering.
+This is useful if you are exploring dFC tensors in matlab and want to view and scroll through time.
+It can scan the workspace for variables which you can then select to load/view in the gui.

+Some of these newer functionalities, especially the gui, are, of course, a ongoing WIP!

 ## Requirements
 MATLAB version 2013b or higher.